I am an animal lover who cares about the well-being of pets. I have a soft spot for dogs. I also love horses.

 These auctions are a good place to find horses that need rescue.
 Please consider going to auctions if you are in the market for a horse.
 Horses don't necessarily need to be registered with a perfect pedigree and lineage to make a good pet!

 You may be saving the horse from ending up in a slaughterhouse and, consequently, on somebody's table in Belgium for dinner.

 You can help by attending an auction and taking a horse (or several, if you have the room and resources) home with you!

 How Rescue Horses Are Different

 Rescue horses often do not function the same way as horses who have been taken care of properly.
 They may have gone without proper diet and health care for a long time, which can affect their metabolic and digestive systems.

-Also, they may have diseases or be infested with parasites.
-Most often, they have not had any proper hoof care, and are subject to founder and other hoof problems.
-Almost always, their teeth need floating or other attention, especially in the case of senior horses.
+They may have diseases or be infested with parasites.
+Most often, they have not had any proper hoof care and are subject to founder and other hoof problems.
+Their teeth almost always need floating or other attention, especially in the case of senior horses.

 They may have skin conditions that need tending to.
 Fungal infections are quite common.
 They need the prompt assessment of a competent veterinarian and special care to ease them back into health without shocking their systems.